 Simon counted to ten.
-“We really need a decision by Friday as it’s the end of the month, but I’ve got a horrible week ahead.
-Booked solid.
-There are others…” He knew he had to clinch the deal before Maybury could reflect and regret.
+“We really need a decision by Friday as it’s approaching the end of month and I have others who are interested…” He needed to get in before Maybury got cold feet.
 “What about tonight?”

 The reply came quickly.
 “Right, let’s get on with it.
-I’ll see you at eight o’clock. and no trick or treat, okay?”
+I’ll see you at eight.”

-Simon left the office feeling exultant and allowed himself a premature air-punch.
-He had done the job long enough to smell a pushover, and this one reeked.
-His customers usually put up much more of a struggle so that he had to say things like, ‘I spoke to your wife / husband last week and they said I should speak to you’, or with genuine reluctance, ‘I’m including a free holiday in Majorca, but the special deal ends tonight’.
-And if they were old and frail and probably didn’t need new windows, then it was time to pile on the pressure.
-They always gave in, eventually.
-It was all about the art of deception, in the end.
-Like the man said, trick or treat.
+Simon allowed himself a premature air-punch.
+He’d done the job long enough to smell a pushover and this one reeked.
+He usually resorted to, ‘I’m including a free holiday in Majorca, but the special deal ends tonight.’
+And if they were old and frail and probably ought to book a funeral instead, then it was time to pile on the pressure.
+They always gave in eventually.
+It was all about the art of deception.
+Trick or treat.

-Deep in self-congratulation, Simon loaded his samples of double-glazing (‘guaranteed for twenty years’) and references from a retired football manager with obvious high blood pressure (‘we couldn’t even hear a jumbo jet, they go right over our house’) into his Mercedes estate car and set off.
+Simon loaded his samples of double-glazing (‘guaranteed for twenty years’) and references from a retired football manager with obvious high blood pressure (‘we couldn’t even hear a jumbo jet, they go right over our house’) into his Mercedes estate car.
+Before he set off, Simon checked his immaculately groomed, honed features in the rearview mirror and smiled, liking what he saw.
 As he drove to the client, he mused how gullible people were.
 Of course, once he was in the house, he would always get a sale – even if it meant talking until midnight.
 Once they started to sweat, they were going to buy.

 When Simon arrived at the house it was already dark, but he could still see the state of the window frames – the awful green paint had mostly peeled away to reveal rotting wood, and the front door was in a similar condition.
 An ancient Honda Jazz sat in the drive.
-A pumpkin lantern flickered wickedly by the door.
-He rubbed his hands together and knocked using the rusting, cobwebby wrought iron ring that hung above the letter box.
-The man who opened the door appeared considerably younger than he sounded, drying his face with a towel.
-Simon was pleased.
+A large, grinning pumpkin lantern flickered wickedly by the door and unaccountably gave him the creeps for a moment.
+He rubbed his hands together and knocked using the rusting, cobwebby wrought iron ring above the letter box.
+The man who opened the door appeared considerably younger than he sounded, and Simon was pleased.
 Younger buyers tended to be less shocked by big loans.

-Maybury led him into the living room, which was filled with packing cases.
-The only items not packed were an old music centre comprising several separate clunky units with big knobs on the front, joined by a tangle of wires, a dusty brown television and a computer from out of the ark.
+The living room was filled with packing cases.
+The only items left out were an old music centre comprising several separate clunky units with big knobs on the front and joined by a tangle of wires, a dusty brown television and a computer from out of the ark.

-“As I said, I need to sell this place and I’m shipping the stuff to my place in Spain.
-Batchelor, are you?
+“That’s right, I’ve got a place in Spain.
+Batchelor, are you, Simon?
 Living alone?
 Modern pad, all the trimmings?”

 Maybury said, with an envious glance, “I suppose that’s a real Rolex?”

 “It’s a genuine Cosmograph Daytona.
-Retails at twenty-three grand, but I got this in Gibralta, so a bit less.”
+Retails at twenty-three grand, but I got this in Gibraltar, so a bit less.”

+Maybury appeared wistful.
 “I had a real one, a vintage Submariner.
-But I got mugged for it, and decided it was too risky to wear a genuine one to work.
-It’s okay for parties and so on.
-I mean, I could be anyone, couldn’t I?”
+But I got mugged and decided it was too risky to wear a genuine one to work.
+It’s okay for parties and so on, I suppose.”

 Simon checked his watch again, admiring the coppery colour and the way it caught the light.
 “Now, I’m sure you would rather be doing something else at this hour, so shall we…?”

 Maybury nodded.
 “Sure.
-Tell me about the demonstration home and this deal.”
+Tell me about this deal.”
 He leaned forward, hands on knees.
-Simon would not have been too surprised to see his tongue to hang out like a thirsty dog.
+Simon would not have been too surprised to see his tongue dangle like a thirsty dog.

-Simon replied in his most earnest voice.
 “I’m sure that you know how much it costs to make windows and doors to measure.
-It can cost up to fifty thousand quid to install in a house this size.”
+It can cost up to fifty thousand to install in a house this size.”
 He looked around appreciatively and tapped random numbers into his calculator with a confident air.
 “If your house is chosen as a demonstration home, we might be able to reduce the bill to twenty thousand for the windows, and say, thirty grand for the lot.
 That’s a huge discount.”

-What he didn’t add was that he would take £5000 in commission.
+What he didn’t add was that he would take five thousand pounds in commission.
 Not bad for a night’s work.
 Trick or treat.

-Maybury did not seem shocked.
-“Sounds reasonable, if it adds fifty grand on the house.
-What do I get, for that amount?”
+Maybury didn’t seem shocked.
+“Sounds reasonable if it adds fifty grand on the house.
+What do I get for that amount?”

 Simon managed to keep his voice level.
 “Everything – doors and windows replaced, rubbish removed.
 We do a photo shoot before and after and video the job.
-Our fitters are amazing.
-It only takes two days usually.
-Let me show you the samples I brought with me.
+Our fitters are amazing – it only takes two days usually.
+Let me show you the samples I brought.
 They show how much better our products are than anything else out there.”

 This was where they normally began to sweat, but Maybury held up his hands submissively.
-“Hey, I’m sure the stuff’s ok.
-I know you’re being straight.
-I’m in the housing business myself.
+“Hey, I’m sure the stuff’s okay.
+I know you’re being straight, I’m in the housing business myself.
 It does sound like a good deal.”

 Simon peered at him.
 It all seemed too easy.
 “Why don’t I leave the samples with you?
 I can pick them up any time.”